Skip to content

 tmp Tensor

-Normal probability density of x given m_ and std_
+Normal probability density of x given mean and std

 Source code in src/careamics/models/lvae/noise_models.py